How should covariates be handled in randomized trials? Empirical evidence from 50 trials and recommendations for practice: Results

-For binary outcomes, patterns largely mirror those for continuous outcomes, with two distinctions.
-First, precision gains are smaller overall, likely because binary outcomes intrinsically contain less information than continuous measures.
-Nevertheless, ANCOVA under the Baseline+ strategy achieves an average variance reduction of 10.6\%, demonstrating its practical value even for binary endpoints.
-Second, g-logistic performs comparably to ANCOVA in the curated datasets, despite differences in their asymptotic properties.
-This finding indicates that g-logistic can yield substantial precision gains in realistic settings.
+For binary outcomes, the overall patterns were similar, but the magnitude of precision gains was smaller.
+This likely reflects the more limited information content of binary outcomes compared with continuous measures.
+Despite this attenuation, ANCOVA combined with the Baseline+ covariate set still achieved a median variance reduction of 10.6\%, demonstrating {practically relevant efficiency gains} even for binary endpoints.
+In addition, g-logistic regression performed comparably to ANCOVA across the curated datasets, suggesting that both approaches can provide substantial precision improvements in practice.

+Supplementary Figure 2 presents parallel analyses restricted to the primary outcomes of each RCT and shows similar results.